bmaynard/apimock/readme.md

     └── user_1.json
 ```

+If you have multiple mocks with the same path under the domain name, then the mock server will randomly respond with a request.

 A DNS record has been created for `*.apimock.benmaynard.dev` that points to `127.0.0.1` so you can request mocks for different domains on your local machine. **Note:** You will not be able to request the API mock through a browser under the .dev domain unless you use a valid SSL certificate (See: https://get.dev/)

 A mock contains two top level sections, `response` and `meta`.
 The `response` key is the JSON you wish to return and `meta` contains information about the request e.g. the `status_code`, `request_path` and `method`.
 In the request path, you can use variables in the path so you don't have to create a mock for every possible request.
 The application is built on top of [gorilla/mux](https://github.com/gorilla/mux), see [https://github.com/gorilla/mux#registered-urls](https://github.com/gorilla/mux#registered-urls) for more information.